rems-project/cn-tutorial/NAMING-CONVENTIONS.md

    This convention is used in the CN tutorial, for example.

-   TODO: Right now, the tutorial uses option (1).
-It was this exercise that convinced me [BCP] that option (2) was better. :-)

 *Discussion*: One downside of this convention is that it might sometimes require some after-the-fact renaming: If a project starts out using just lists of signed ints and later needs to introduce lists of unsigned ints, the old signed operations will need to be renamed.
 This seems like an acceptable cost for keeping things light.

-Another downside is that it introduces two different ways of naming polymorphic things.
-But hopefully (a) the appropriate use of each is clear and (b) most C developments will actually fall in the second, lighter case, and programmers will never need to bother understanding the first case.

-# Loose ends

-- The current function `IntList_free__list` is hard to rename with these conventions.
-It feels like it should be `free__sllist`, but that’s also the new name of the free function for individual list cells (opposite of `malloc`).
-Current solution is `free_rec__sllist`.
-    - BCP wonders if this issue is specific to malloc and free.
-If so, maybe we can make some special convention like `free__sllist_node` for the single-node operation (even though what it returns is an `sllist`, noit an `sllist_node`), leaving `free__sllist` for the recursive one?
-    - Cole opines: "In this case, it really feels like you're defining an API for a data structure, rather than just a polymorphic free function.
-What does it mean to free an sllist?
-As you point out, it could mean freeing the node or the whole list, and it makes sense to have two functions for these two actions.
-Under the "API for a data structure" interpretation, something like sllist_free_list and sllist_free_node feels more natural to me."